rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/troubleshooting.md

 ).run(conn)
 ```

-And an equivalent example in Javascript:
+And an equivalent example in JavaScript:

 ```js
 // WRONG: Get all users older than 30 using the ternary operator